IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 The minimal AuditEvent pattern should be used whenever possible.
 The minimal AuditEvent pattern avoids replicating information that can be looked up by any audit analysis application that has access.
 By placing minimal information into the AuditEvent the size of the AuditEvent is dramatically reduced, and there is less exposure of privacy and security information.

 With minimal AuditEvent the AuditEvent contains identifiers or References, and not the details.
-For example user identifier, practitioner identifier, organizational identifier, patient identifier, data object identifier, location identifiers, and security token identifier.
+For example, user identifier, practitioner identifier, organizational identifier, patient identifier, data object identifier, location identifiers, and security token identifier.
 With minimal the users names would not be recorded, details of a diagnosis would not be replicated, postal addresses would not be replicated.
 The identifiers that are recorded can be looked up using a user directory, practitioner directory, patient directory, data registry, and token introspection.
 The lookup of these values is further protection of the data behind them, preventing abuse by someone who has access to the AuditEvent log for one purpose gaining knowledge from other AuditEvent records.

-With minimal AuditEvent, the AuditEvent contains only the search (aka, query) parameters, and never the results of the search.
-This too limits the size of the AuditEvent, and the exposure of sensitive results data into the AuditEvent log.
+With minimal AuditEvent, the AuditEvent contains only the search (aka query) parameters, and never the results of the search.
+This too limits the size of the AuditEvent and the exposure of sensitive results data into the AuditEvent log.
 The results can be determined by re-executing the search or query, adjusting the results based on the time of the search.

 The minimal AuditEvent is lower risk, but would still contain sensitive data.